 - Traumatic brain injury

-- Other health impairment or specific learning disability
+- Other health impairments or specific learning disability

-Merely falling within one of these categories does not automatically guarantee the right to special education services.
-The child must also need special services in order to learn.
-Students with other disabilities may be able to request a special accommodation under section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act (ADA) if they do not meet IDEA’s requirements.
+Students with other disabilities may request a special accommodation under section 504 of the Rehabilitation Act of 1973 or the Americans with Disabilities Act (ADA).
+They can file under this subsection if they do not meet IDEA's requirements.

-If a school deems that a student does not meet IDEA’s criteria for special education services, parents may be able to appeal and even file a lawsuit to demand special education services.
+Suppose a state school says a student does not meet IDEA's criteria for special education services.
+In that case, parents can appeal and, if necessary, file a lawsuit to demand special education services.

 Rights of Public School Parents

-Although some courts have ruled that parents have little right to control what their children are taught in public schools, all states allow some form of parental control.
+Although some courts have ruled that parents have little right to control what their children learn in public schools, all states allow some form of parental control.
 For example, many states allow parents to opt their children out of learning certain subjects, such as sex education.
-Some states also allow for alternative assignments if a parent objects to his or her child completing a specific assignment, such as reading an assigned book.
+Some states also allow alternative assignments if a parent objects to their child completing a specific task, such as reading an assigned book.

 Rights of Public School Students

 Although students have free speech rights at public schools, school officials may ban speech that will disrupt the learning environment.
-Additionally, school officials have the right to censor student publications that are part of official classes.
+School officials also have the right to censor student publications that are part of official classes.

-Students’ due process rights are also modified for the public school setting.
-Most school districts have policies outlining a student’s due process rights during disciplinary hearings, such as those leading to suspension or expulsion.
-Most school districts require the parents to be notified, and students often have the right to hire an attorney.
-School officials investigating on-campus offenses may also search a student’s belongings, as long as the search is reasonable and related to the investigation of an actual offense.
+Schools also change students' due process rights for the public school setting.
+Most school districts have policies outlining a student's due process rights during disciplinary hearings, such as those leading to suspension or expulsion.
+Most school districts require staff to notify the parents, and students often have the right to hire an attorney.
+School officials investigating on-campus offenses may also search a student's belongings as long as the search is reasonable and related to the investigation of an actual offense.